johnlumley/jwiXML/README.md

   If there are errors, in some cases you may get a `SaxonJS.XError` thrown.

 ## Supplied files
-There are five types of files in this distribution:
+There are four types of files in this distribution:

 1. The compiled Javascript file that defines the iXML processor:   `jwiXML.adv.cls.js`.
-1. A web page and associated CSS (`jwiXML.xhtml` and `jwiXML.css` and the directories `styles` and `logos`) that references the Javascript files above and SaxonJS2 and then invokes `SaxonJS.transform()`, with suitable invocation arguments.
-1. An exported XSLT program for SaxonJS (`jwiXML.sef.json`) which processes a control file (`jwiXML.xml`).
-    This collects and executes simple tests designed for developing and examining the processor, as well as providing an interactive ability to edit and select grammars and inputs, showing the results as and giving other diagnostic information such as tracing Earley parser execution and so forth.
-1. Some simple test or sample declarations (in `jwiXML.xml` or `myTests/*.xml`) defined in XML as `test[grammar][input*]` or `sample[@href]` constructs, where the grammars and the inputs can be supplied as text or collected from a file.
-    Grammars can be presented in text, or (with a `@syntax = 'xml'`decoration) as the XML form of an ixml grammar.
+1. An XSLT library file (`dist/jwiXML.processor.xsl`) which provides a small set of XSLT functions for compiling iXML grammars to run in the processor.
+    See comments within that file for descriptions of those functions.
+1. A sample web page (`sample/jwiXMLsample.xhtml`) which loads SaxonJS and the iXML processor and executes the exported form (`sample/jwiXML.sample.sef.json`) of a trivial sample XSLT program `jwiXML.sample.xsl`.
 1. A runtime version of SaxonJS (in directory `SaxonJS`) referenced from the web page, and included subject to the LICENCE file therein.

-## Invocation from other programs
-I fully intend this processor to be invocable from either SaxonJS/XSLT programs or directly from Javascript (albeit within a browser for now - the browser DOM is employed).
-More details will appear here.
+## Interactive workbench
+An [interactive iXML 'workbench'](https://johnlumley.github.io/jwiXML.xhtml) using *j*ωiXML is available, from which grammars and input strings can be loaded, edited and processed from a variety of sources including the InvisibleXML [test suites and sample grammars](https://github.com/invisiblexml/ixml/), as well as local filestores.

-### SaxonJS/XSLT invocation
+## SaxonJS/XSLT invocation
- To be completed
+  The XSLT file `dist/jwiXML.processor.xsl` provides all necessary interfaces to compile and use iXML grammars to parse input strings.
+  The two most frequently used are the functions:
+  - `jwL:compileGrammar($grammar-source)` which compiles the iXML grammar (supplied either as text string or an already-parsed XML version) and produces a 'Grammar' JavaScript object.
+  - `jwL:parse($grammar,$input as xs:string) as map(*)` which parses the input string against the already-compiled grammar, returning a map with several entries, of which the `tree` member contains the (main) parse tree or an error report.

+(See the comments in the XSLT file for more details.)

-### JavaScript invocation
+## JavaScript invocation
  To be completed

 **It's called `jωiXML` for reasons induced by my electrical engineering background.**